 Below are causes of concern for each of these (and similar) walk-in tub review sites:

-In our research, we found that even walk-in tub manufacturers themselves are very concerned about scams involving fake review practices.
-Here is quote from a June 2015 article entitled “Exposing Walk In Bathtub Product Review Websites“, published by a manufacturer called Ella’s Bubbles on rampant unethical behavior in the walk-in tub industry:
+In our research, we found that even the walk-in tub manufacturers themselves are very concerned about scams involving fake review practices.
+Here is a quote from a June 2015 article entitled “Exposing Walk In Bathtub Product Review Websites“, published by a manufacturer called Ella’s Bubbles on rampant unethical behavior in the walk-in tub industry:

 … Many consumers use a simple internet search to see how a product ranks against the competition and performs.
 With such transparency, there has been a new trend of businesses posing as review websites to sway consumer research about their product and the competition.
 The majority of these websites say they are a legitimate product review website and purposely write about the competitor’s product in a negative light, while revering the features and benefits on their own product.